API Testing

 Smoke testing makes sense when a sufficient amount of code is written for a product to function enough to test the basic functionality.

-Continuous integration (CI) is a software development process in which new code changes are continuously delivered and immediately build, tested, and deployed into a live environment, usually with little or no human intervention.
-Smoke tests are generally one of the first tests executed by your CI pipeline as part of a build and deploy process.
-They should not replace your unit or functional tests, but they should help detect your codebase problems.
+Continuous Integration (CI) is a software development process where new code changes are continuously delivered, immediately built, tested, and deployed into a live environment, usually with minimal human intervention.
+Smoke tests are usually the first tests run by your CI pipeline as part of the build and deployment process.
+They should not replace your unit or functional tests, but they can help detect problems in your codebase.

 Smoke testing is a specific type of integration test that checks to see if a build is broken.